 The Public Service Venture Fund (PSVF) awards up to $1 million in grants each year to help graduating Harvard Law School students and alumni ignite the public service careers of their dreams.
 The fund gives two types of grants: organization-based fellowships for innovative postgraduate work at a nonprofit or government agency and seed grants for start-up nonprofit ventures that serve the public.
-While seed grants can only go to student-led ventures, organization-based fellowships place students at existing organizations and are thus open for sponsorship by employers.
+While seed grants can only go to student-led ventures, organization-based fellowships place students at existing organizations and are thus open for hosting by employers.

-Guidelines for Sponsorship:
+Guidelines for Hosting

 - Any nonprofit organization or government agency offering services intended for the benefit of the general public – ranging from everything to protecting the environment to aiding low-income populations – is considered a public service organization for the purposes of the fellowship.

 - Positions with judges and courts will not be funded with the exception of international war crimes and human rights courts.